 Brow Lift (Forehead Lift)

-The Brow Lift is a procedure designed to elevate the brow to a more youthful position relative to the eyelids.
-Since most people focus on the area of the eyes when talking to you, it can by itself, make your whole face appear younger.
-Since the advent of newer minimally invasive techniques for brow lift, it has become much more common in young as well as older patients.
-Dr. Rodriguez also views the Brow Lift as an alternative for upper eyelid surgery, as it can lift the upper eyelids to a more youthful position.
+The brow lift, sometimes referred to as a forehead lift, is a surgical procedure designed to elevate the brow to a more youthful position relative to the eyelids.
+Since most people focus on the area of the eyes when talking to you, it can, by itself, make your whole face appear younger.
+Since the advent of newer minimally invasive techniques used for lifting the brow, the brow lift has become much more common in young, as well as older, patients.

 My upper eyes droop and look tired all the time.

-If you think you have excess skin in the upper eyelid, put the index finger above the mid portion of the eyebrow, and the thumb at the lateral (outside) part of the eyebrow.
+If you think you have excess skin in the upper eyelid, put your index finger above the mid portion of your eyebrow, and your thumb at the lateral (outside) part of your eyebrow.
 Lift to position the brow where you would like it to be.
 You will notice there is really very little excess skin.
-If you only remove 'extra' eyelid skin, the brow will still be in a low position that makes the eye area look small and crowded rather than open and fresh.
+If you only remove 'extra' eyelid skin, the brow will still be in a low position that makes the eye area look small and crowded, rather than open and fresh.

-A person with lots of frown wrinkles, a 'worried look', a 'sad look', or an 'angry look' may be treated with Botox, but the effects are only temporary, and the costs can add up after a few treatments.
-With botox, the forehead can sometimes look 'frozen'.
+A person with a lot of frown wrinkles, a 'worried look', a 'sad look', or an 'angry look' may be treated with Botox, but the effects are only temporary and the costs can add up over time.
+With botox, the forehead can sometimes look 'frozen.'

 In contrast, a minimally invasive brow lift works by weakening the muscles that work to pull down or crease together the brows.
 The muscles that elevate the brow remain fully active.
 As a result, the brow is elevated, the 'worry lines' and forehead wrinkles are vastly improved.

 See me discuss the eye lift versus the brow lift in this YouTube video: